-All students with disabilities who are involved in the Student Conduct Process, including complainants and responding students, support person(s), witnesses may seek accommodations for any stage of the Student Conduct Process and/or Investigative Process.
+All students with disabilities who are involved in the Student Conduct Process, including complainants and responding students, support person(s), and witnesses may seek accommodations for any stage of the Student Conduct Process.
 Any student requesting an accommodation must do so far enough in advance to allow the request to be reviewed and an appropriate accommodation identified and implemented.
-Although there is no firm deadline beyond which an accommodation cannot be requested, the student will be held accountable for making any request in a timely fashion: the University may not be able to provide an accommodation which is not requested at least five working days before the accommodation is needed.
+Although there is no firm deadline beyond which an accommodation cannot be requested, the student will be held accountable for making any request in a timely fashion; the University may not be able to provide an accommodation which is not requested at least five (5) working days before the accommodation is needed.
 Accordingly, each student seeking an accommodation is strongly encouraged to do so as early as possible in the Student Discipline Process.

 The University of Massachusetts Lowell has a Zero Tolerance Policy for any/all types of Hazing.
 Hazing is defined as the following: As conduct or method of initiation into any student organization, whether on public or private property, which willfully or recklessly endangers the physical or mental health of any student or other persons.
 The implied or express consent of the victim will not be a defense.
 Apathy or acquiescence in the presence of hazing are not neutral acts; they are violations of this policy.
 Failure to report a potential violation of the hazing policy may result in action through the Student Conduct System.
 To report a potential violation of the hazing policy you can use the following methods: